PhilipYip1988/python-notebooks/anaconda/linux/conda.md

 sudo apt-get install texlive-xetex texlive-fonts-recommended texlive-plain-generic cm-super dvipng
 ```

+jupyterlab-spreadsheet-editor and jupyterlab-drawio are additional extensions that aren't yet updated to support the latest version of jupyterlab yet.
+For more details see [Extension Compatibility with JupyterLab 4.0](https://github.com/jupyterlab/jupyterlab/issues/14590).

 Once the Python environment is created it can be activated using:

 ```bash